altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/modular/camera/camera_4k_resources/isp-funct-descr.md

 contrast enhancement engine applies mapping transfer functions locally for better granularity.
 The image enhancer combines the information and calculates a set of weights that are applied to the input to generate the contrast-enhanced output.
-The output is reduced down to 10-bits for the USM IP that follows.
+Since the following VVP USM IP only support 10-bits color, the output of the TMO is reduced down to 10-bits using a VVP Pixel Adapter IP.

 The TMO does not use image buffers and therefore the statistics collected from the previous image are used to enhance the current image.